jnozzi/cocoadev.com/markdown/PerlLang.md

 pre-installed with any copy of Mac OS X. It lives in /usr/bin/perl on your computer.

-Perl is a general purpose language and is used to perform a wide range of tasks (although there is a common misconception that it is just a General/ScriptingLanguage for quick and dirty operations).
+Perl is a general purpose language and is used to perform a wide range of tasks (although there is a common misconception that it is just a ScriptingLanguage for quick and dirty operations).
 Its traditional strengths lie in text processing (Perl has an integrated powerful pattern-matching engine), UNIX shell scripting and CGI (dynamic web pages), but you can develop GUI applications as well.

 There is a strong developers' community behind Perl and they are usually very eager to help out with questions about it.
 A good starting point is the Perl directory at http://www.perl.org/